Viber/build-a-bot-with-zero-coding/README.md

 ### 2. Under the **`parameters`** sheet, edit the following fields:

-- Access Token - Use the <a href="https://developers.viber.com/docs/faq/#authentication-tokens/" target="_blank">Access Token</a> which you got during the Public Account creation.
+- Access Token - Use the <a href="https://developers.viber.com/docs/faq/#authentication-tokens/" target="_blank">Access Token</a> which you got during the Account creation.
 - Bot Name - Be creative!
 - Bot Avatar URL - URL of the survey avatar.
 Avatar size should be no more than 100 kb.
 Recommended 720x720
 - Welcome to survey message - This is the welcome message which the user will receive from the survey bot